nobrefelipe/flutter_ui_toolkit/README.md

 This class creates a Native Dialog.

-Compared with the other classes in this packages  `UIDialog` is a bit more verbose.
+Compared with the other classes in this package,  `UIDialog` is a bit more verbose.
 However you write once for all platforms.